Wackyprogamer/apiCardGame/README.md

   - Ensures cardIds are unique.**Done**
 - Delete an existing card using the `/cards/:id` (DELETE) endpoint (7 points).**Done**
   - Deletes a card using the id in the request params.**Done**
-  - Create, update, and delete endpoints are protected; accessible only with a valid JWT.
+  - Create, update, and delete endpoints are protected; accessible only with a valid JWT. **Done**
-  - All endpoints return either an errorMessage or a successMessage along with the created/updated/deleted object.
+  - All endpoints return either an errorMessage or a successMessage along with the created/updated/deleted object. **Done**

 ### File Operations (10 points)